gvwilson/sensibleadventures/nardica/nardica.md

 He turned his back to the ocean and nodded toward his cabin.
 "Want to go make something?"

-The Marines had filled the *Guinevere*'s smaller hold with their equipment and sleeping rolls, so Iffy and Wales lugged his toolboxes down to the engine room.
+The Marines had filled the *Guinevere*'s hold with their supplies, so Iffy and Wales lugged his toolboxes down to the engine room.
 Iffy laid a fresh plastic worksheet down on the narrow shelf that served her as a makeshift workbench while Wales pushed two stools against the wall and set one of his toolboxes on them.